 Where should I park on race day?

 We will work to determine the most convenient locations for both participant and spectator parking.
-Visit our Parking page for maps and road closure information from 2012 to get an idea of where to go.
-Information for 2013 will be updated as it becomes finalized and available.
+Visit our Parking page for maps and road closure information from last year to get an idea of where to go.
+This year’s information will be updated as it becomes finalized and available.

 You may refer to other downtown Detroit parking websites, such as Detroit Municipal Parking or Ford Field website for additional locations.
 Please note that the Detroit Free Press/Talmer Bank Marathon cannot be responsible for knowing whether these other locations will be open on race day, or what prices they might charge.

 When choosing a location, we strongly recommend parking outside the course route, for easier egress after the race.
 Also, because of the congestion, we suggest you are in your parking spot before the streets close at 6:00 AM.